Toward hybrid quantum simulations with qubits and qumodes on trapped-ion platforms: Qubits qumodes with trapped ions

-Cross Kerr gates, like Kerr gates, are realized by exploiting the Coulomb interaction between the ions in the trap that give rise to couplings between radial and axial modes~\cite{roos2008, nie2009}.
-While this coupling is normally quite weak, it can be enhanced in two modes that are near a parametric resonance ($\omega_a = 2 \omega_b$), such as a pair of carefully chosen axial and radial modes~\cite{ding2017cross}.
+Cross Kerr gates, like Kerr gates, are realized by exploiting the nonlinearity of the Coulomb interaction between the ions in the trap that give rise to couplings between radial and axial motional modes~\cite{marquet2003,roos2008, nie2009}.
+While this coupling is normally quite weak, it can be enhanced in two modes that are near a parametric resonance ($\omega_a = 2 \omega_b$), such as a pair of carefully chosen axial and radial modes.
+Cross Kerr interactions have been performed for a three-ion chain ~\cite{ding2017cross}.

 Estimates of gate times and fidelities taken from experimental demonstration in the literature are summarized in Tab. \ref{tab:gates}.
+As the length of the ion chain increases, the mode spectrum becomes denser, complicating the ability to address individual modes.
+While larger ion chains necessitate more complex experimental setups for the purposes of imaging and addressing individual ions, this scaling does not inherently limit the implementation of the gates discussed here.